jsprogram2014/demo_repo2/readme.md

-there was a mountain in eastern serbia and western serbia
+there was a mountain in eastern serbia and western serbia and northern siberia